mikegedelman/atom-force/README.md

 Note: this is a big difference from how other IDEs work.
 This way your username/password is never stored in plain text.
 If your machine is ever compromised, you can de-authorize atom-force tokens via Salesforce UI and you will still be protected.

+You can now add other orgs, which you can then deploy to via metadata API: `Packages > atom-force > Add org`.

 Currently atom-force cannot download your org's metadata - the assumption is that you already have a git repository set up with your code in it.
 This functionality is on the roadmap.
 For now, use another IDE or use ant or solenopsis.

 ## Usage